rodneyshupe/Cookbook/Recipes/Appetizers/SearedMushrooms.rst

    crisp, about 30 seconds (do not brown).
 Transfer sage to paper towels to drain.
 Strain oil through a fine-mesh sieve into a small bowl; set sage oil aside.
-2. In a medium to large skillet heat 1 tbsp olive oil over medium heat.
+2. In a medium to large skillet heat 1 tablespoon olive oil over medium heat.
    Add mushrooms and season with salt and pepper.
 Sear till they start to release their liquid.
 Add Sherry and reduce 30 - 60 seconds.
 Add Vinegar and deglaze the pan.